 Our Take on This Drill

 DeWalt is already a trusted name, and this tool further solidifies it.
 The drill is of excellent quality and has received nothing but praise from buyers.
-The battery is very long lasting, so it is a bright spot on the device.
+The battery is very long-lasting, so it is a bright spot on the device.
 Users can drill into wood and masonry for dozens of holes without tiring out their hands or running out of power.
 The recipient of a gift like this one is sure to love it.

 It is very important to watch out for chuck malfunctions, which appear to occur only sometimes.
 Any problems should be taken care of by the warranty.
 It is also important to consider just how much you are willing to pay for the product.
 It costs a bit more than Makita.
 The masonry drill can be driven with the driver mode, making large bolt fastening easier.

 DeWalt is better than Makita?
 These two consistently come up with excellent tools.
 It really depends on who is asking and what they are looking for.
 These are all products that are exceptionally well-designed, rigorously controlled, and are always being innovated.
-DeWalt may have the slight edge, but Makita also has a strong argument.
+DeWalt may have a slight edge, but Makita also has a strong argument.

 Perhaps it would be a good idea to look inside before you shop.
 Make a list of your priorities in terms of features.
 Choose the right model based on your likely usage scenarios.
 The Makita is the drill to choose if you want a low-cost reliable drill, while the DeWalt is the drill you want if you want more power.